 Sound withdrawal management (sometimes known as detoxification) allows a person who is dependent on alcohol or some other drug, to cease their use with safety and some level of comfort.
-It can involve rest, counselling, good nutrition, vitamins, and at times medications.
+It can involve rest,

 A range of public and private services provide withdrawal programs.
 For a list of services in South Australia visit the Drug and Alcohol Services page.

 The aim of withdrawal management is to treat the unpleasant and at times life-threatening clinical features of withdrawal, to prevent complications, and to enable the planning of ongoing treatment after the withdrawal process has subsided.

 Many drug users, their parents and the general community believe that ending dependence is simply a matter of ceasing use and detoxifying the body.
 As such, they see withdrawal management as a treatment.
 For more information, visit the Treatment options page.